Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: RDMFT and i -DMFT Basics

 \section{RDMFT and \MakeLowercase{i}-DMFT Basics}

 In this section, we briefly summarize the basic formalism of RDMFT~\cite{Gilbert75,Levy79,Valone80,PG16,liebert23} and introduce i-DMFT as a special variant.

-RDMFT is a method for solving the ground-state problem for Hamiltonians $\hat H = \hat h + \hat W$, where $\hat h$ denotes the one-body contribution and $\hat W$ a general two-body term.
+RDMFT is a method for solving the ground-state problem for Hamiltonians $\hat H = \hat h + \hat W$, where $\hat h$ denotes the one-body contribution and $\hat W$ denotes a general two-body term.
 In the context of electronic structure theory, which is the focus of this work, $\hat W$ corresponds to the Coulomb interaction.
-While $\hat W$ is considered fixed, the domain of $\hat h$ formally spans the space of all self-adjoint one-particle operators, thereby defining the scope of the theory~\cite{liebert23}.
+While $\hat W$ is considered fixed, the set of $\hat h$ formally consists of the space of all self-adjoint one-particle operators, thereby defining the scope of the theory~\cite{liebert23,UnifiedFT2026-preprint}.

 As the central object of the theory, the universal functional $\F(\g)$ of an $N$-particle system is defined by a constrained search over all $N$-representable two-particle reduced density matrices (2RDMs) $\Gamma$ that yield a given one-particle reduced density matrix (1RDM) $\g$ (denoted as ``$\G \mapsto \g$''),